deanturpin/modern/readme.md

   std::cout << std::get<std::string>(h1) << ' ' << std::get<0>(h1) << ' '
             << std::get<double>(h1) << '\n';

+  // byte
+  //
+  // When you really want something to be a byte and not something that looks a
+  // bit like a char.
+  std::byte b1{4};

   // Things to remove
   //
   // inline - just let the compiler decide what should be inlined.
+It will
-It will probably ignore you anyway.
+  // probably ignore you anyway.

   // Move semantics
   //